paypal/InnerSourceCommons/events/isc-spring-2019.md

 layout: page
 title: 'InnerSource Commons Spring Summit 2019'
 ---
 ### 9th to 11th April 2019 in Galway, Ireland
+Follow us on [Twitter](https://twitter.com/Commons2019) and [Facebook](https://www.facebook.com/InnerSourceCommonsSpringSummit2019) and share your experience of the Summit.

 ### Call For Presentations
 Use this form to submit your proposal [here](https://tinyurl.com/ycuxbjbe) for the InnerSource Commons Spring Summit 2019